|Guide||♦||9 Triplogs||0 Topics|

 The Powerline Trail #549 is a dead-end trail that contours high along Mingus Mountain's forested north slope, south of Jerome, Arizona.
 One can expect solitude on this trail, whose route entirely follows an old, closed road.
 This is bear country, so be alert.

 Lacking its own trailhead, the Powerline Trail can be accessed from the Bug Hollow Trail #548, Mescal Trail #547, or the Upper Mescal Trail #550.
-Hike statistics listed above are for the Powerline Trail only.
-The shortest access to the Powerline Trail is via the lower (and unmarked) end of the Bug Hollow Trail, which requires a 1.35 mile hike from Highway 89A.
-The easiest (preferred) access is via the upper end of the Bug Hollow Trail, which requires a 1.9 mile hike from Highway 89A.
+The hike statistics listed above are for the Powerline Trail only.
+The shortest access to the Powerline Trail is via the lower (and unmarked) end of the Bug Hollow Trail, which requires a 1.35-mile hike from Highway 89A.
+The easiest (preferred) access is via the upper end of the Bug Hollow Trail, which requires a 1.9-mile hike from Highway 89A.

-About a mile and half in from the Bug Hollow Trail, the Powerline Trail rounds a ridge where one has a pretty good view of the Verde Valley.
-This is where most will likely want to turn around, as the remaining half mile of the Powerline Trail gets a bit more overgrown.
+About a mile and a half in from the Bug Hollow Trail, the Powerline Trail rounds a ridge where one has a pretty good view of the Verde Valley.
+This is where most will likely want to turn around, as the remaining half-mile of the Powerline Trail gets a bit more overgrown.

-If you decide to continue, the trail turns south onto a more open, eastern facing slope, which forms one side of a large forested bowl.
-As it nears its end, the Powerline Trail descends a bit into a ravine, where it suddenly dead ends among tall pines.
-Aside from returning the same way, one can turn this hike into a loop by continuing off trail down the ravine for a half mile to where it crosses the North Mingus Trail #105.
+If you decide to continue, the trail turns south onto a more open, east-facing slope, which forms one side of a large forested bowl.
+As it nears its end, the Powerline Trail descends a bit into a ravine, where it suddenly dead-ends among tall pines.
+Aside from returning the same way, one can turn this hike into a loop by continuing off trail down the ravine for a half-mile to where it crosses the North Mingus Trail #105.
 A left turn onto the North Mingus Trail will take you back to Highway 89A and the bottom end of the Bug Hollow Trail.
-Having a topo map or gps is helpful for this option.
+Having a topo map or GPS is helpful for this option.